vmstio/vmstio/docus/content/infrastructure/command.md

 We use the open source [n8n](https://n8n.io/) platform to perform automation tasks and send notifications. n8n is similar to Zapier, IFTTT, or Power Automate, but can be self-hosted.

-n8n connects various APIs from Mastodon, Slack, Matrix, Patreon, Ko-fi, Google, and GitHub.
+n8n connects various APIs from Mastodon, Matrix, Patreon, Ko-fi, Open Collective, and GitHub.

+n8n runs on our main Kubernetes cluster.

 ## People